kimjune01/kimjune01.github.io/_posts/2016-02-12-server-api-clarifier.md

   }[fontName = "Helvetica"]
 "MVCS listen in")

 The stream of data comes back full circle from the server.
 Let's continue refactoring.
+We'll name the new class `BeverageServer` to reflect its role in its context (See [How to Name Things](/how-to-name-things)).

 {% highlight swift %}
 class BeverageServer {